Siem Reap (Day 1) – Pub Street & Old Market

 Siem Reap, Cambodia

-One thing that I noticed at Pub Street was that the eating establishments tend to be very colorful and creatively-decorated.
+One thing that I noticed at Pub Street was that the eating establishments tend to be very colourful and creatively-decorated.
 Our Singapore restaurateurs should totally take a leaf out of their book!

 Pub Street, Siem Reap

 Done with our first Khmer meal, we hit the streets to walk off the calories.
-Aside from restaurants and bars, this area is also filled with bookstores, massage parlors and souvenir shops.
+Aside from restaurants and bars, this area is also filled with bookstores, massage parlours and souvenir shops.

 We did some window-shopping at the Old Market (Phsar Chas).
 The vendors sold mainly paintings, handicrafts, textiles, Buddha statues and hammocks.
 Yes, hammocks.
 I contemplated buying one for snowy but they had it only in human sizes.
 Bummer.